spartasimon51/automatedBeting/README.md

 # automatedBeting
-a beting spider using python
+A simple beting spider still under developement. pulls, data from some website, using python's beautifulSoup Data visualizationa and analyzation using the Pandas package